 If you are using Renoise on a notebook or on a keyboard which has no numpad, you can also use the shortcuts, and (the two keys next to P) to change the octave.
-Alternatively, you can change the shortcuts to something else through the Keys panel in the "Edit->Preferences" menu.
+Alternatively, you can change the shortcuts to something else through the Keys panel in the "Edit -> Preferences" menu.

-11.2 Velocity value
+11.3 Velocity value

 By default, the velocity used to record notes in the pattern editor is set to maximum value.
 To change the default value, alter the velocity value in the box next to the computer keyboard icon in the Pattern Editor Control Panel right beneath the pattern editor.
-Note:It is important that you have enabled the "Velocities" option in the "Record&play" filter of the midi preferences for this option to work.
-The velocity values are routed back as a midi command into the midi input handler.

-11.3 Computer Keyboard Limitations
+11.4 Computer Keyboard Limitations